 - Let the dough rest for 5 minutes and then stir in the blueberries.
 Don't overmix or the scones will be tough and dry.

 - Turn dough out on a lightly floured surface and gently shape the dough into an 8-inch disc.
+If you find the dough is sticky, be generous with the flour.

 - Cut the disc into 8 pie-shaped pieces.
 Place the pieces on a parchment-lined or greased baking sheet.